Liberta-Leasing/Bert_Deployment/README.md

 <details open>
 <summary>Copy your output in your local host</summary>

- We need to copy outpu.csv from the repository Bert_deployment in the container to our classi folder which has the path /c/Users/manar/Desktop/classi get the running container id or name (using the line docker ps -a)
+ We need to copy outpu.csv from the repository Bert_deployment in the container to our classi folder which has for example the path /c/Users/manar/Desktop/classi get the running container id or name (using the line docker ps -a)

   ```bash